Hope in the Heart CIC

 Picture

-A diverse selection of Plymouth residents (engaged via visits to and meetings with many organisations throughout Plymouth) united with a large group of second-year students of Architecture to create a shared vision for a more compassionate city in which the needs of all citizens would be met.
-We would like to thank the Heritage Lottery Fund, RIO, the University of Plymouth School of Architecture, and everyone who took part in and supported this project.
+A diverse selection of Plymouth residents (engaged via visits to and meetings with many organisations throughout the city) united with a group of 40 second-year architecture students to create a shared vision for a more compassionate city in which the needs of all citizens would be addressed and mental health and wellbeing prioritised.
+We would like to thank the Heritage Lottery Fund, Real Ideas, the University of Plymouth, and everyone who took part in and supported this project.

-citizens and students connect, converse and co-create
+Citizens and students connect, converse and co-create

 Picture

-gallery and feedback
+Gallery and feedback

 COMMUNITY MEMBERS' WORKSHOPS AT DEVONPORT GUILDHALL

-Community members sharing stories, thoughts and ideas about community spirit, and thinking and learning about the importance of the built environment for those living who live with it.
+The photos show community members sharing stories, thoughts and ideas about community spirit, and thinking and learning about the importance of the built environment for those living who live with it.

-COMMUNITY MEMBERS MEET STUDENTS AT uni SCHOOL OF ARCHITECTURE
+COMMUNITY MEMBERS MEET STUDENTS AT THE UNIVERSITY

 Students shared their own processes and visual resources with the community members, inviting thoughts, suggestions and insights, which the community group were happy to provide.
+These photos give a visual overview of this event.

-...AND a FINAL WORKSHOP ON ZOOM
+...A FINAL WORKSHOP ON THE NOT-YET-FAMILIAR ZOOM PLATFORM

 COMMENTS FROM community PARTICIPANTS